7 Unexpected Uses for a Garden Room You Might Not Have Considered

 6. A Home Business Space

-Aside from being a garden office, your outdoor room can also serve as the headquarters for a home business.
+Aside from serving as a garden office, your outdoor room can also function as the headquarters for a home-based business.
 Whether you’re a hairdresser, a massage therapist, or you sell handmade products, separating your work life from your home life can make a world of difference.
+This is one of the common uses for a garden room, but be sure to check insurance!

 Why it works: